European online activists target 'cookie banner terror' | DW | 31.05.2021

 "That is a fundamental problem we have in Europe, we are very good at passing laws and praising ourselves about... how great we are at human rights, but we are actually not very good at enforcing it," Schrems said.

-The group is financed by more than 3,500 supporting members and is currently pursuing no fewer than 150 complaints in various jurisdictions.
+The group is financed by more than 3,500 supporting members and is currently pursuing some 150 complaints in various jurisdictions.

 The Swedish firm received the hefty fine after a "flagrant disregard of data protection," according to German authorities.
 The illegal surveillance occurred at a service center in the Bavarian city of Nuremberg.